kstanelyte/CFG-SQL-Project/HappyCowReviews.md

 select Restaurant_name, is_popular(number_of_reviews) as How_Popular from Restaurants;
 ````
-**-- Create Stored Procedure to quickly add any new reviews for the existing users in the DB**
+### Creating a stored procedure to quickly add any new reviews for the existing users within the database:
 ````sql
 CREATE PROCEDURE Current_User_Reviews(
 IN review_id int,
 IN user_id int,